-- A. Maximum Building Height 45'

-- B. Building Footprint: Maximum building footprint for any building shall be less than 20,000 square feet, 50,000 sq.ft. all buildings.

-- C. Building Setbacks: Threshold Standards

-- D. New Construction and Remodeling: UBC and other uniform codes apply to new commercial and industrial.

-- E. Livestock Fencing: Threshold Standards

-- F. Agricultura Protection: Threshold Standards - G. Outdoor Storage: Threshold Standards for non-ag uses - H. Roads, Traffic, and Access: Threshold Standards for non-ag uses - I. Parking and Loading Areas: Threshold Standards - J. Health, Safety, and Welfare: Threshold Standards for non-ag uses - K. Nuisance Standards: Threshold Standards for non-aguses
+- A. Maximum Building Height 45' - B. Building Footprint: Maximum building footprint for any building shall be less than 20,000 square feet, 50,000 sq.ft. all buildings. - C. Building Setbacks: Threshold Standards - D. New Construction and Remodeling: Uniform Building Code, 1997 Edition. - E. Livestock Fencing: Threshold Standards - F. Agricultural Protection: Threshold Standards - G. Outdoor Storage: Threshold Standards for non-agricultural uses - H. Roads, Traffic, and Access: Threshold Standards for non-agricultural uses - I. Parking and Loading Areas: Threshold Standards - J. Health, Safety, and Welfare: Threshold Standards for non-agricultural uses - K. Nuisance Standards: Threshold Standards for non-agricultural uses

-3304 A/R: 35+ Large Scale Agricultural and Residential.
+3305 A/R 35+: Large Scale Agricultural and Residential.

-3304.1 Purpose.
+- 3305.1 Purpose.
 This zone applies to parcels of 35 acres or more.
-The zoning designation is designed to:

-- A. Protect primary and accessory agricultural uses as defined in 3106.1 above, - B. Engage in more intensive agribusiness activities through the use of the Commercial and Industrial Permitting process; and - C. Allow the development of up to three (3) clustered lots as home sites per 35 acres as a Cluster Incentive PUD (CIPUD), which allows limited residential development and economic security without eliminating productive agricultural land.
-Except that any Cluster Development under 30-28-401 et seq., C.R.S., as amended, shall not exceed two (2) residential units per each 35 acre increment. - D. For purposes of this code, "clustered lots", "clustered homesites" and the "Cluster Incentive PUD" may include the development of dispersed lots or home sites provided that the purpose of retaining 75% of the site in agricultural production or open space is met.
+The zoning designation is designed to: - A. Protect primary and accessory agricultural uses as defined in 3106.1, - B. Engage in more intensive agribusiness activities through the use of the Commercial and Industrial Permitting process; and - C. Allow the development of up to three (3) clustered lots as home sites per 35 acres as a Cluster Incentive Planned Unit Development (CIPUD), which allows limited residential development and economic security without eliminating productive agricultural land.
+Except that any Cluster Development under 30-28-401 et seq., C.R.S., as amended, shall not exceed two (2) residential units per each 35 acre increment. - D. An additional clustered home site may be obtained per each 15 acre increment over the 35 acre minimum parcel size. - E. For purposes of this code, "clustered lots", "clustered homesites" and the "Cluster Incentive Planned Unit Development" may include the development of dispersed lots or home sites provided that the purpose of retaining 75% of the site in agricultural production or open space is met.